-FBX Exporter

-If an FBX file is being imported, this prompt will ask what software was used to export the file.
-If a SimLab FBX plugin was used to create the FBX file, choose SimLab from the drop-down box; otherwise; choose Unknown.
+- 1. FBX Exporter: If an FBX file is being imported, the second prompt will ask what software was used to export the file.
+If a SimLab FBX plugin or Unreal Engine was used to create the FBX file, choose the appropriate option from the drop-down box; otherwise; choose Unknown.
 This selection controls the default settings in the subsequent prompts.
-In some cases, PyroSim is able to detect whether the file was exported using a SimLab plugin and will select this option automatically.
+In some cases, PyroSim is able to detect whether the file was exported using a SimLab plugin and will select this option automatically. - 2.
+Units: The next prompt asks the user to select the base unit in which the CAD file was created.
+If the drawing was saved in a more recent file format, the prompt will default to the unit type stored in the file.
+The dialog box shows the model's width, depth, and height based on the selected unit as a guide for selecting the unit. - 3.
+Import Settings: The next several prompts (Figure 26) allow the user to control how some of the data is imported and to correct some data that may have been written incorrectly by the file's CAD exporter.